ECronin1973/programming-for-data-analytics/assignments/README.md

 ## 🏛️ Assignment 02 – Bank Holidays

-This repository contains two Python scripts that interact with the UK Government’s public API to retrieve and analyse bank holiday data, with a focus on Northern Ireland.
+For this assignment, I worked with two Python scripts that connect to the UK Government’s public API.
+The aim was to pull down and analyse bank holiday data, focusing specifically on Northern Ireland.

 ### 📍 Part A: Display All Bank Holidays

-This task involves writing a Python script that connects to the UK Government’s bank holidays API and displays all holidays listed under Northern Ireland.
-Some of these dates may also be shared with other UK regions such as England, Wales, or Scotland.
+The first part of the task was fairly straightforward: I had to write a Python script that talks to the UK Government’s bank holidays API and prints out all the holidays for Northern Ireland.
+Interestingly, some of these dates overlap with holidays in England, Wales, or Scotland, so it was important to recognise that the dataset isn’t unique to one region.

 ### 🎯 Learning Objectives

+From Part A, I was expected to:

-- Interact with a RESTful API using Python and the requests library
+- Learn how to connect to a RESTful API using Python and the requests library.

-- Parse JSON responses and extract structured data
+- Understand how to parse JSON data and extract useful information.

-- Filter and display region-specific information

-- Format terminal output for clarity and readability
+- Focus on filtering results so they only show Northern Ireland’s holidays.
+- Present the output neatly in the terminal so it’s easy to read.

 ### 📁 Source File

-This script is located in the root directory of the repository and is saved as:
+The script for Part A is saved in the root folder of the repo as:
 `assignment02-bankholidays.py`

 ### ▶️ Run the program from the root directory using Python:

+To run the program, I just used:
 ```python
 python assignment02-bankholidays.py
 ```